mwhesse/deckmind/README.md

 ### Important Notes

 - **Security:** Never commit these credential files to version control
-- **Permissions:** Ensure the files are readable by the Docker build process
+- **Dynamic Mounting:** Credentials are now mounted at runtime instead of being copied into Docker images
-- **Updates:** Rebuild Docker images after updating credentials
+- **No Rebuild Required:** You can update credentials without rebuilding Docker images
-- **Multiple Users:** Each user should set up their own credentials
+- **Multiple Users:** Each user should set up their own credentials in the agent home directories
+- **Permissions:** Ensure credential files have appropriate read permissions for the Docker daemon

+### New Architecture: Runtime Mounting

+**Key Changes:**
+- Agent credentials are no longer copied into Docker images during build
+- Credentials are mounted at runtime from the host `agents/` directory
+- This allows for dynamic credential management without image rebuilds
+- Each agent container mounts its specific home directory as read-only

+**Benefits:**
+- ✅ No need to rebuild images when credentials change
+- ✅ Better security through runtime credential injection
+- ✅ Easier credential rotation and management
+- ✅ Smaller, more generic Docker images
+- ✅ Better separation of concerns between images and runtime configuration

+**Environment Variable:**
+- Set `AGENT_HOMES_ROOT` to specify the path to your agent home directories
+- Defaults to `./agents` relative to the server working directory

 ## 📁 Project & Workspace Management